 In 2006, Dr. Brugarolas joined UT Southwestern Medical Center to build an innovative kidney cancer program.
-The goal of his program is to understand the fundamental biology of renal cancer and create a platform that brings discoveries from the laboratory into the clinic.
+The goal of the program is to understand the fundamental biology of renal cancer and create a platform to bring discoveries from the laboratory into the clinic.
 Highlights of the research program include (i) the discovery that the BAP1 gene is inactivated in 15% of clear cell renal cell carcinomas (ccRCCs), (ii) the establishment of a foundation for the first molecular genetic classification of sporadic ccRCC, (iii) the implication of the TSC1 gene as a tumor suppressor in ccRCC and a putative predictor of responsiveness to mTORC1 inhibitors clinically, (iv) the characterization of a feedback loop that links the two dominant pathways in renal cancer, (v) the identification of a novel effector of mTORC1, (vi) the development of the first animal model of renal cancer that reproduces the treatment responsiveness in patients, and (vii) the determination that mTORC1 inhibitors have activity against epithelioid angiomyolipomas.

 Dr. Brugarolas is a member of the Renal Task Force of the Genitourinary Steering Committee of the National Cancer Institute.
 He is an elected member of the American Society for Clinical Investigation and has received numerous awards including a V Scholar Award (V Foundation), a Research Scholar Award (American Cancer Society), a Basil O’Connor Award (March of Dimes Foundation) and a Claudia Adams Barr Award (Dana-Farber Cancer Institute, Harvard Medical School).
-He has served in study sections and ad hoc review panels of the National Cancer Institute, the American Cancer Society, and the US Army Medical Research Command.
-He has been a member of the Scientific Advisory Board of the MD Anderson Cancer Center kidney cancer research program, the genitourinary program Scientific Advisory Board of the Roswell Park Cancer Institute, and is the chair of the External Advisory Board at Bethyl Laboratories, Inc.
+He has served in multiple study sections and ad hoc review panels of the National Cancer Institute, the American Cancer Society, and the US Army Medical Research Command.